Call Us Today! Text Us

 Get the Legal Help You Need for Your Construction Defect Dispute

-At Cavell Law, we pride ourselves on providing skilled, aggressive representation for our clients in Solon and throughout Ohio.
+At Cavell Law, we pride ourselves on providing skilled, aggressive representation for our clients in Cleveland and throughout Ohio.

 We’re committed to providing the knowledgeable, experienced legal representation you need to protect your rights and achieve a successful resolution.